-Jim Maloney graduated from Maritime in 1980, and claims to have been the first student to join the Humanities Study Area Concentration when it was first introduced while he was an upperclassman during the late 1970s.
+Jim Maloney graduated from Maritime in 1980, and was the first student to join the Humanities Study Area Concentration when it was first introduced while he was an upperclassman during the late 1970s.
 For several years after graduating, Maloney made his living as a licensed deck officer on American merchant ships, returning to the College to teach aboard the Training Ship Empire State V for the 1985 Summer Sea Term and then teaching Electronic Navigation as an adjunct during Spring 1986.
 Later that year, he completed a paramedic training program in which he had enrolled mainly in order to be better prepared for handling medical emergencies at sea (but also because he liked flashing lights and sirens).
 In 1987, Maloney was offered, and accepted, a job as a paramedic at the now-defunct Saint Vincent's Hospital in Manhattan.
 Then, as the fire of the 1980s flickered out like a spent Molotov cocktail smashed on bare concrete, Jim decided to obtain a practical and somewhat remedial education in the law.
 In 1990, he took the Law School Aptitude Test (LSAT), and the following year started in Fordham Law School’s evening program while still working full-time as a paramedic.
 Maloney was a write-on member of the Fordham Law Review, where he authored and published two articles on constitutional law while a student.
 Jim also received awards in Admiralty and International Law upon his graduation in 1995.
-He next worked as an associate attorney at two historic (i.e., old and now defunct) New York maritime law firms, Burlingham Underwood and Kirlin Campbell & Keating.
+He next worked as an associate attorney at two historic (i.e., old and now defunct) New York maritime law firms, Burlingham Underwood LLP and Kirlin Campbell & Keating.
 Maloney began his private solo practice in late 1999, and earned a Master of Laws degree from NYU Law School in 2004 in a self-designed program in Constitutional Law, studying federalism and federal systems such as those in the United States, Germany and the European Union.

 Selected Publications and Work Product